voicegain/platform/examples/twilio-media-streams/README.md

 # Overview

 This folder has sample code that illustrates uses cases for Twilio Streams with Voicegain Speech-to-Text (and soon Voicegain Speech Analytics).
+For the examples to work you need at least twilio python library ver 6.35.0 which supports the twiml argument.

 # `<Start> <Stream>`